luk036/ellipsoid-method/ellipsoid.md

 Oracle Requirement
 ------------------

--   The oracle looks for the nearby discrete solution $x_d$ of $x_c$ with the cutting-plane:
+-   Oracle looks for a nearby discrete solution $x_d$ of $x_c$ with the cutting-plane:
     $$g^\mathsf{T} (x - x_d) + \beta \le 0, \beta \ge 0, g \neq 0$$

 -   Note: the cut may be a shallow cut.

--   Suggestion: use different cuts as possible for each iteration ( e.g. round-robin the evaluation of constraints)
+-   Suggestion: use various cuts as possible in each iteration ( e.g. round-robin the evaluation of the constraints)

 ---

-Example: Multiplierless FIR filter design
+Example: Multiplier-less FIR filter design
 ------------------------------------------

 ![Result](ellipsoid.files/csdlowpass.pdf){width="60%"}